sinclairzx81/typebox/readme.md

 ## Contribute

 TypeBox is open to community contribution.
 Please ensure you submit an open issue before submitting your pull request.
-The TypeBox project preferences open community discussion prior to accepting new features.
+The TypeBox project prefers open community discussion before accepting new features.